 He directed a set of celebrity interviews with two time Oscar winning actress Marcia Gay Harden, Elizabeth Hurley, Julie Benz (Dexter, No Ordinary Family) and Karina Smirnoff (Dancing with the Stars) for Bloomingdale's which played in their stores during the Breast Cancer Awareness month of October.

-He is currently directing a feature documentary titled "Funny You Never Knew" about three 1950's American comedians, Imogene Coca, George Gobel and Martha Raye as re-discovered through the eyes of two contemporary comedians, Fred Willard and Kevin Pollak.
+Andrew’s latest film is a feature documentary titled "Funny You Never Knew" about three 1950's American comedians, Imogene Coca, George Gobel and Martha Raye as re-discovered through the eyes of two contemporary comedians, Fred Willard and Kevin Pollak.
 Interviews include Bob Newhart, Lily Tomlin, Carol Channing, Norman Lear, Carl Reiner, Mitzi Gaynor, Michael Feinstein and others.
+To date the film has won “Best Feature Documentary Film” at the Garden State Film Festival, “Best Director of a Feature Film” at the Chicago Comedy Film Festival, “The Gold REMI” award at the Houston Worldfest International Film Festival and “Outstanding Achievement in Filmmaking: Editing” at the 20th annual Newport Beach Film Festival.
+See more about the film here: www.FunnyYouNeverKnew.com

 Andrew lives in New York City with his wife and two sons.